fChristenson/My-life-as-a-programmer/README.md

 ### Popular

-> Is having a remote web developers job bad for your career?

-> What is the traditional process for developing information systems?

-> Why is the traditional process for developing information systems broken?

 > the traditional process for developing information systems is complex, how do we fix it?

 > What is a fullstack developer?